Retropex/custom-ocean.xyz-dashboard/README.md

 8. Verify timezone settings for accurate time displays
 9. Alt + W on Dashboard resets wallet configuration and redirects to Boot sequence
 10. If block event lines persist, run `window.clearBlockAnnotations()` in your browser console to remove them.
-Older annotations are pruned automatically.
+Events now store full timestamps, so annotations should disappear once they fall outside the 3‑hour window.

 ## Easter Egg